joelouthan/Theologicus/src/pastorals/2-timothy1-8-12.md

 ### Rejoice with your life for the gospel of God

->Romans 15:14-19 (CSB) My brothers and sisters, I myself am convinced about you that you also are full of goodness, filled with all knowledge, and able to instruct one another.
+>Romans 15:14-19 My brothers and sisters, I myself am convinced about you that you also are full of goodness, filled with all knowledge, and able to instruct one another.
 15 Nevertheless, I have written to remind you more boldly on some points because of the grace given me by God 16 to be a minister of Christ Jesus to the Gentiles, serving as a priest of the gospel of God.
 God’s purpose is that the Gentiles may be an acceptable offering, sanctified by the Holy Spirit.
 17 Therefore I have reason to boast in Christ Jesus regarding what pertains to God.
 18 For I would not dare say anything except what Christ has accomplished through me by word and deed for the obedience of the Gentiles, 19 by the power of miraculous signs and wonders, and by the power of God’s Spirit.
 As a result, I have fully proclaimed the gospel of Christ from Jerusalem all the way around to Illyricum.

 Paul tells Timothy, you and me: It takes all of the Triune God to save his people from their sins.
 From the sovereign grace of the Father through the blood drained and broken body of his precious Son by the Almighty power of his Spirit, it wasn't easy, fast nor cheap.
 But to rescue you and me from death, it was all worth.